-- Systems Design (such as economy management, resource balancing, character ability tuning, etc)
+Systems Design (economy management, resource balancing, character ability tuning, user interface design, etc)

-- Production Practices (such as incorporating diversity/inclusivity, handling playtesting for procedural content, etc)
+Design Practices (ID&E-centered, playtesting for procedural content, etc)

-- Experiential Design (such as how to create spaces or rulesets that evoke specific emotions, or how vision manifests through design)
+Experiential Design (how to create spaces or rulesets that evoke specific emotions, how vision manifests through design, etc)

-- Cutting Edge (such as how new technology and business models are impacting design and the industry)
+Cutting Edge (how new technology and business models are impacting design and the industry)

-- Project Postmortems (such as design stories about how a recent launch evolved and changed during development)
+Project Postmortems (design stories about how a recent launch evolved and changed during development)

-The Production & Team Management track is looking for experienced producers who have shipped games to share their best techniques or experiences which helps them produce better games or build better teams.
-We are financing/genre/platform/business model agnostic - we just want the world's best producers to share their knowledge.
+The Production & Team Leadership track is looking for experienced producers and team leaders who have shipped games to share their best techniques or experiences which helps them produce better games or build better teams.
+We are financing/genre/platform/business model agnostic - we just want the world's best producers and leaders to share their knowledge.
 We are looking for case studies from everyone!
-Huge, tiny, startup, established: AAA console developers, Indie developers, Mobile teams, Cross-platform teams, Service teams, etc. A few project case topics the Production & Team Management Track is looking for, but not limited to, are the following topics:
+Huge, tiny, startup, established, AAA console developers, Indie developers, Mobile teams, Cross-platform teams, Service teams, etc. A few project case topics the Production & Team Management Track is looking for, but not limited to, are the following topics: